Wordius/zola-wordius/content/blog/2024-11-26-obsidian-task-manager/index.md

 The Tasks plugin has some useful [documentation](https://publish.obsidian.md/tasks/Introduction) to help you get started.

-[^1]: I say ‘early stage’, but it has been around for [more than 50 years](https://www.salesforce.com/blog/state-of-ai/).
+[^1]: I say ‘early stage’, but artificial intelligence has been around since [the invention of computers](https://en.wikipedia.org/wiki/History_of_artificial_intelligence).
 It is still too early to unleash on an unknowing, uncomprehending public.
 There needs to be more promotion of its uses and abuses.
-But the market remains largely unregulated, like a bunch of cowboys playing with loaded guns they don’t know how to use.
+But the market remains largely unregulated, like a bunch of cowboys playing with loaded guns they have no idea how to use.